 Every Sunday, an offering is collected during the service.
 The church donates half of the coins and bills to non-profit organizations that are doing good work in our community and whose works are in keeping with our UU principles.
 Please see the Giving Beyond Our Walls page for more information about this wonderful program.
 Since its inception over a decade ago, MUUC has contributed thousands of dollars to many worthwhile local organizations.

-We also have very active Hunger Ministries, which addresses hunger from many different angles, including donating to local Food Pantries, and serving meals through Bread of Life in Malden.
-We have an active commitment to Social Justice, and we are a both UUA-certified Green Sanctuary and a Welcoming Congregation.
+We also have very active Hunger Ministries, which address hunger from many different angles, including donating to local Food Pantries, and serving meals through Bread of Life in Malden.
+We have an active Immigration Ministry Team, a vibrant Anti-Racism Team, and we are a both UUA-certified Green Sanctuary and a Welcoming Congregation.

 Please look through our website, and feel free to ask an MUUC member (look for our name-tags!) any questions which will help your first days with us be welcoming.